c-blake/bu/doc/zipf.md

 whole range, find the middle & narrow to the side where the value might be).[^2]

-`zipf` uses this method to sample a Zipf not because it is the most efficient, but since it is efficient enough and can show interesting aspects of caching.
+`zipf` uses this method to sample a Zipf not because it is the most efficient, but since it is "efficient enough"[^3] and illuminates aspects of modern CPUs.

 Usage
 =====